golang-leipzig/golang-leipzig.github.io/content/posts/meetup-32-wrapup.md

 ## Energy efficiency of programming languages

-We had a lightning talk about a paper: [Ranking Programming Languages by Energy Efficiency](https://haslab.github.io/SAFER/scp21.pdf) ([fatcat](https://fatcat.wiki/release/dccqbrxp55fozmzmqytgmgysaq)): [Go energy efficiency](https://github.com/miku/goenergy), and a few areas [where Go shines](https://github.com/miku/goenergy#where-go-shines).
+We also had a lightning talk about a paper: [Ranking Programming Languages by Energy Efficiency](https://haslab.github.io/SAFER/scp21.pdf) ([fatcat](https://fatcat.wiki/release/dccqbrxp55fozmzmqytgmgysaq)): [Go energy efficiency](https://github.com/miku/goenergy), and a few areas [where Go shines](https://github.com/miku/goenergy#where-go-shines).

 ## Thanks!

-We'd like to thank [Gridfuse](https://gridfuse.com) for a wonderful tech+social event and the insights into a fascinating domain - and last but not least the incredible Gopher cookies :)
+We'd like to thank [Gridfuse](https://gridfuse.com) for hosting a wonderful tech+social event and the insights into a fascinating domain - and last but not least the incredible Gopher cookies :)

 [![](/images/gridfuse-gopher-cookies-s.png)](https://www.linkedin.com/posts/lisaekern_gridfuse-leipziggophers-leipzigstartup-activity-7003703311040143360-PnjL?utm_source=share&utm_medium=member_desktop)